JeannAndrade/jeannandrade.github.io/git/index.md

 `git diff`

-If you want to see what you’ve staged that will go into your next commitÇ
+If you want to see what you’ve staged that will go into your next commit

 `git diff --staged`